|

 did not know how to use it!)
 He could not reach his useless hand grenades

-pulling it over the head and down to the waist of the soldier.
-The bike’s frame
+it over the head and down to the waist of the soldier.
+The bike’s frame pinned

-pinned both of the soldier’s arms as the bicycle also drove into the middle of
+both of the soldier’s arms as the bicycle also drove into the middle of his

 in the wall of the old church.
 Father escaped, in the night to return to his father‑in‑law's